Do you ever find that when you attend a wedding, you get a bucket-load of ideas for your own far-off wedding?

 “For your Maker is your husband, the LORD of hosts is his name…” (Isaiah 54:5 ESV).

 I once read a blog post where the author talked about how if God knows who we’re going to one day marry then in His eyes we’re already engaged so we should act accordingly.
-I don’t necessary agree with that.
+I don’t necessarily agree with that.
 We are not engaged until we are engaged, even though God does know our futures.

 However, in a sense, we are engaged.
 We’re engaged to Jesus.
 The moment we said “Yes!” to living a life with Him is the moment that His Holy Spirit entered us and we began to have a relationship with Him.